robinrob/rsmithio/_posts/2018-01-12-going-freelance.md

  to start working on personal projects whilst doing your full-time job, with the aim to monetise your products.
 This seems to be like it could be a wonderful combination, giving you a stable platform to indulge in your creative urges.
 On the other hand, freelancing can potentially allow you to do this *and* free up even more time to do so.
+ * **No company benefits.** Such as holidays.
+Not having paid holiday means that whenever you are going on holiday, the true 'cost' of the holiday now includes the time you spent on holiday multiplied by your rate!
+When deciding your day rate, you need to take into account all of the monetary benefits you may be missing out on by going independent.
+And if you are making enough, then this will not be a worry.
+* **Unpredictable work load** This is one of those risk factors you must factor in when deciding your day rate, and you have to judge the risk of each project or job individually.
+Fortunately in software development at the moment, the demand is fairly high, so for a good developer making a consistent effort to build contacts and exposure, it is definitely possible to maintain a consistently-high work load.
+You can always fill your gaps with work on personal projects.
+Get to be thinking like an entrepreneur.

 ## Benefits to working from home
 * **The ability to work in your own environment.** We can be more efficient when we can have our surroundings exactly